DNS management and Apex domains

 www. at the same time.
 The following DNS providers are known to support both apex forwarding and advanced DNS configurations simultaneously:

-If your preferred registrar/DNS provider doesn’t support either custom records or the apex domain forwarding options above, the following free services both allow blind redirects and allow you to use a CNAME record to Platform.sh for
+If your preferred registrar/DNS provider doesn’t support either custom records or the apex domain forwarding options above, free services such as WWWizer allow blind redirects and allow you to use a CNAME record to Platform.sh for

 www.example.com and an